razee-io/Kapitan-delta/README.md

     : install remoteresources3decrypt at a specific version (Default 'latest') --mtp, --mustachetemplate=''
-    : install mustachetemplate at a specific version (Default 'latest') --ffsld, --featureflagsetld=''
+    : install mustachetemplate at a specific version (Default 'latest') --niw
+    : do not install impersonation webhook
+--iw, --impersonationwebhook=''
+    : install impersonation webhook at a specific version (Default 'latest').
+When remote resource controller and/or mustache template controller are installed, this webhook will be installed even if this flag is not set, unless --niw is set
+--ffsld, --featureflagsetld=''
     : install featureflagsetld at a specific version (Default 'latest') --er, --encryptedresource=''